rmcvey/grunt-demo/README.md

 # I'm Learnding

+### Grunt
-Read through `Gruntfile.js`, it is documented and has links to the full documentation for each module I'm using.
+The easiest way to learn is just by reading through `Gruntfile.js`, it is documented and has links to the full documentation for each module I'm using.
 Once you have a pretty good idea of what does what, fire up the watch task:

 ```
 # open this in a new terminal tab, it gives helpful output
 grunt monitor
 ```
-### Javascript
+### Javascript Compilation

 Now that you have the watch task running, head over to `public/js/main.js` and add some code, for example: